- Fiona Stanley Hospital Patient Care Manual

 - Botox no longer working? – If you are starting to leak and think that you may need another botox injection please get a urine sample checked for UTI through your GP.
 If your urine results are clear but you are still leaking contact the Spinal Urology nurse to discuss the next step.

-- Other problems – If you are having issues with catheters, need some advice on continence products or have other questions about bladder management you can contact the Spinal Community Nurses on 9381 0124 (Mon-Fri office hours).
-This nursing service can also come to your home.
+- Other problems – If you are having issues with catheters, need some advice on continence products or have other questions about bladder management you can contact the Spinal Outreach Service on 6152 1153 (Mon-Fri office hours).
 For more information click here.

 Need more tips and tricks about continence?
 Brought to you by Spinal Cord Injuries Australia, listen to people with a spinal cord injury as well as healthcare professionals talk frankly and openly about continence, from tips and tricks to the more embarrassing situations.
 In the style of the popular ABC show You Can’t Ask That, listen to their personal stories about how to deal with continence issues whilst travelling, playing sport and going out as well as how to cope with and prevent UTIs and accidents.
 Click here and watch all four episodes of Stories from the Smallest Room by SCIA.